[KAFKA] Consumers and Consumer Groups

 Did you find this article valuable?

-Support OpenDev by becoming a sponsor.
+Support OpenDev Blog by becoming a sponsor.
 Any amount is appreciated!